 When viewing vSAN based metrics in the performance service, one can save a given time range.
 This feature can be helpful when navigating through various performance metrics.

 Finding the VMs/Apps in question

 Determining the applications that are experiencing storage performance issues can come from multiple sources.
-Sometimes it will be batch process notifications coming in later than usual, or user complaints. vCenter can be used to discover storage latency issues, but is not optimal for quickly determining which VMs are experience the most latency. vRealize Operations (vR Ops) does an excellent job of collecting and enumerating guest VMs by the highest average latency, or any other metric desired.
+Sometimes it will be batch process notifications coming in later than usual, or user complaints. vCenter can be used to discover storage latency issues, but is not optimal for quickly determining which VMs are experience the most latency.
+VMware Aria Operations does an excellent job of collecting and enumerating guest VMs by the highest average latency, or any other metric desired.
 PowerCLI scripts can also be used to achieve a similar result.